The Fair Automaton

 One fine spring morning, Tallon's life implodes.

-Except, as Tallon gets to know him better, he starts to see the sweet man beneath the quiet exterior, until one Solstice night things come to a head.
+Except it seems Dorin is as misunderstood by his new servant as he is by his father.
+As Tallon gets to know him better he starts to find the real man beneath the quiet exterior, until one Solstice night things come to a head.

-But do Solstice miracles always occur, or will Dorin be forever out his reach?
+But do Solstice miracles always occur, or will Dorin Lagran be forever out of Tallon's reach?